colevandersWands/block-scope-let-vs-var/README.md

 ## Block Scope: Let vs Var

-ES6 introduced _let_ variables and _block scoping_.
-Because new versions of JavaScript needs to remain backwards-compatible, the couldn't change the behavior of _var_ variables or get rid of them completely.
-The result is that _let_ variables behave very differently than _var_'s when enclosed by curly braces.
+Eave very differently than _var_'s when enclosed by curly braces.

 _Let_ variables will be confined to the braces where they were created: _block scoping_.